wrist mechanics online course featured image

 Difference Between Overlapping vs. Interlocking Golf Grip

-The main difference between the overlapping and interlocking golf grip is the way your hands connect in the back of the grip.
+The primary difference between the overlapping and interlocking grips is how the pinky of the trailing hand connects with the lead hand at the back of the grip.

 However, because of this connection, there are a few other things that naturally occur within the hands.